-The quadriga was discussed exensively by Micheline Fasciato (1947) She assumes that the quadriga was supported by a triumphal arch.
+The quadriga on the Torlonia relief was discussed exensively by Micheline Fasciato (1947) She assumes that the quadriga was supported by a triumphal arch.
 She criticizes earlier identifications of the person in the chariot (Augustus, Claudius, Trajan), because these are based only on the role played by these Emperors in the creation of the port.
 She explains that the elephant quadriga is associated with triumph, especially posthumously.
 As to the person in the chariot, depictions are known especially of the deified Augustus.
 Fasciato adds that the honour of an elephant quadriga is not documented for Claudius and Trajan.

 Click to enlarge.
 Relief of a harbour scene on a sarcophagus in the Vatican Museum